-Join Malcolm Shore for an in-depth discussion in this video Explore the quick access list, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Explore the quick access list, part of Learning Kali Linux.

 - [Voiceover] Let's look at what's in…the left hand vertical set of icons.…This is the quick access list…and contains useful system tools…as well as testing applications.…At the top of the list is Iceweasel,…Kali's internet browser and a variant to Firefox.…When I click on Iceweasel,…the browser starts up and a new entry appears…on the right-hand side of the top menu bar.…As default, the home screen for Iceweasel is the Kali site.…Clicking on the menu icon at the right-hand side,…shows the standard kind of options we'd expect in a browser.…